-Fallahi-Sichani’s assumption is that these mechanisms of resistance have an epigenetic origin; that is, they are caused by modification of gene expression rather than alteration of the genetic code itself.
+His assumption is that these mechanisms of resistance have an epigenetic origin — that is, they are caused by modification of gene expression rather than alteration of the genetic code itself.

 He explained that, typically, cancer cells will escape a targeted drug intended to block a pathway by activating an alternative pathway.
-As a result, they survive and grow.
+As a result, the cells survive and grow.

 Because of the complexity and variety of epigenetic activity, Fallahi-Sichani uses a range of tools in his analysis.
-With funding from the National Institutes of Health, the V Foundation for Cancer Research and the Department of Defense, Fallahi-Sichani employs chemical epigenetic screening, proteomic measurements, high-throughput live- and fixed-cell microscopy, and multiplexed single-cell analysis to track this epigenetic activity over time, cell type, and genotype.
-He then utilizes sophisticated computational tools to analyze these complex datasets and turn statistical correlations into molecular hypotheses that can be verified experimentally.
+With funding from the National Institutes of Health, the U.S. Department of Defense and private foundations, Fallahi-Sichani employs chemical epigenetic screening, proteomic measurements, high-throughput live- and fixed-cell microscopy, and multiplexed single-cell analysis to track this epigenetic activity over time, cell type and genotype.
+He then uses sophisticated computational tools to analyze these complex data sets and turn statistical correlations into molecular hypotheses that can be verified experimentally.

 His work so far suggests a number of possible approaches to therapy.
 Inhibiting the BRAF/MEK pathway and an epigenetic enzyme at the same time is one alternative.
 Fallahi-Sichani noted that this approach is particularly promising for early stage neural crest-like melanoma cells.

-“However, there are some situations when the relationships between the epigenetic enzymes and the BRAF/MEK pathway is more complex than we initially thought,” he said.
+“However, there are some situations when the relationships between the epigenetic enzymes and the BRAF/MEK pathway are more complex than we initially thought,” Fallahi-Sichani said.
 He has found that undifferentiated cells seem to require BRAF/MEK signaling to be sensitive to specific epigenetic inhibitors.
 In these cases, simply inhibiting the epigenetic enzyme alone may be the best choice.